fstpackage/fst/README.md

 Compression
 -----------

 For compression the excellent and speedy [LZ4](https://github.com/lz4/lz4) and [ZSTD](https://github.com/facebook/zstd) compression algorithms are used.
-These compressors in combination with type-specific bit and byte filters, enable fst to achieve high compression speeds at reasonable compression factors.
+These compressors in combination with type-specific bit and byte filters, enable `fst` to achieve high compression speeds at reasonable compression factors.
 The compression factor can be tuned from 0 (minimum) to 100 (maximum):

 ``` r
   write.fst(x, "dataset.fst", 100)  # use maximum compression
 ```

 For this particular data frame the on-disk size of `x` is less than 35 percent of the in-memory size (`object.size(x)`) when full compression is used.
-The figure below shows the compression ratio depending on the settings used and compares them to the ratio's achieved by the `feather` and `data.table` packages (without compression) and method `saveRDS` (gzip mode) from base R:
+The figure below shows the compression ratio depending on the settings used and compares them to the ratio's achieved by the `feather` and `data.table` packages (that offer no additional compression) and method `saveRDS` (gzip mode) from base R:

 ![](README-plot-1.png)

 Note that the on-disk size of a csv file is usually larger than the in-memory size (here with a factor of about 2).
-There are only 10 settings for compression in base R gzip, which have been scaled up from 0 to 100 (setting 9) in the figure for easier comparison.
-The corresponding read and write speeds:
+Obviously, csv files are text-based and it's no surprise that deserializing from text-based sources takes more time (due to neccessary text parsing).
+Method `fread` from the `data.table` package actually has an impressive performance.

+The read and write speeds measured in the same benchmark:

 ![](README-benchmark-1.png)

+There are only 10 settings for compression in `saveRDS` (gzip mode), which have been scaled up from 0 (uncompressed) to 100 (setting 9) for easier comparison.
 The read and write speeds reported in the figure are calculated by dividing the in-memory size of the data frame by the measured elapsed time for a read or write operation (more details will follow).
-As you can see, fst achieves very high read and write speeds, even for compressed data.
-For this benchmark, a modest laptop was used with a Core i7-4710HQ CPU @ 2.5GHz (but using a high-end PCI-e 3.0 x4 SSD to cope with the large IO speeds).
+As you can see, `fst` achieves very high read and write speeds, even for compressed data.
+For this benchmark, a modest laptop was used with a Core i7-4710HQ CPU @ 2.5GHz (but using a high-end PCI-e 3.0 x4 SSD to cope with the large speeds).

 > **Note to users**: The binary format used for data storage by the package (the 'fst file format') is expected to evolve in the coming months.
-Therefore, **fst should not be used for long-term data storage**.
+Therefore, **`fst` should not be used for long-term data storage**.